Pelvic Floor Stimulation as a Treatment of Urinary and Fecal Incontinence

 Patients receiving electrical PFS may undergo treatment in a physician’s office or physical therapy facility, or patients may undergo initial training in a physician’s office followed by home treatment with a rented or purchased pelvic floor stimulator.
 Magnetic PFS may be delivered in the physician’s office.

 Several electrical stimulators have been cleared by the U.S. Food and Drug Administration (FDA).
-In March 2006, the MyoTrac Infiniti™ (Thought Technology, Ltd.), a nonimplanted electrical stimulator for treating urinary incontinence, was cleared for marketing by the FDA through the 510(k) process.
+In March 2006, the MyoTrac Infiniti™ (Thought Technology Ltd.), a nonimplanted electrical stimulator for treating urinary incontinence, was cleared for marketing by FDA through the 510(k) process.
 Predicate devices, also used to treat urinary incontinence, include the Pathway™ CTS 2000 (Prometheus Group) and the InCare® PRS (Hollister Inc.).
+In 2011, the itouch Sure Pelvic Floor Exerciser (Tenscare, U.K.) was cleared for marketing.
+This product is being marketed in the U.S. as EmbaGYN® by Everett Laboratories (Chatham, NJ).

-In June 2000, the NeoControl® Pelvic Floor Therapy System (Neotonus, Inc) was approved by the FDA through the premarket approval process for treating urinary incontinence in women.
+In June 2000, the NeoControl® Pelvic Floor Therapy System (Neotonus Inc.) was approved by FDA through the premarket approval process for treating urinary incontinence in women.
 This device, formerly known as the Neotonus Model 1000 Magnetic Stimulator, provides noninvasive electromagnetic stimulation of pelvic floor musculature.
 The magnetic system is embedded in a chair seat; patients sit on the chair fully clothed and receive the treatment.
 The magnetic fields are controlled by a separate power unit.

 Electrical or magnetic stimulation of the pelvic floor muscles (pelvic floor stimulation) as a treatment for urinary incontinence is considered investigational.